Calculate the compound annual growth rate using our CAGR calculator.

 Finally, CAGR does not take the amount of risk into account.
 If two investments had a 5-year CAGR of 10%, how would we know which one is better?
 The answer lies in the risk.

 Investors use different ways to measure risk, but the most common ones are either the standard deviation or beta.
-If there are higher swings in one stock or the other, the standard deviation and beta will also be high.
+Both standard deviation and beta measure the volatility of an investment.
+If there are higher swings in one stock or the other, the standard deviation and beta will also be higher.

 An investor would prefer to invest in the stock that has the lower standard deviation and beta, assuming the CAGR is the same between them.